jakejones2/articles-api/README.md

 After creating two .env files for development and testing, use the following commands to seed local databases:

-1. `npm run setup-dbs`
+- `npm run setup-dbs`
-2. `npm run seed`
+- `npm run seed`

 The command `run setup-dbs` is included for convenience, and creates development and test databases called `nc-news` and `nc-news-test` respectively.
 You can skip this step if you have created your own databases.
-Remember that development and test database names are set in the corresponding `.env` files.
+Remember that development and test database names are set in their corresponding `.env` files, so to use this command you must assign PGDATABASE to `nc-news` or `nc-news-test` accordingly.

 ### 6 - Add secrets to .env files

-Now we need to add two secret keys to each .env file that the authentication middleware can use to sign and decode JWTs.
+Now we need to add two **secret keys** to each `.env` file that the authentication middleware can use to sign and decode JWTs.
 To create a secret key run the following command from the top-level directory of the repository:

 ```
 node utils/generate-key.js